Guide to foreign qualification in Georgia

 Processing time and follow-up

-Your next steps after approval for each entity:
+Your next steps after approval:

 1. Get any necessary business licenses or permits

-2. Register for state taxes if applicable
+2. Register for state taxes with the Georgia Department of Revenue if applicable

 3. Stay on top of ongoing filing requirements